 You Can Face Consequences for Deleting Items from Your Social

 If you delete posts or photos from your social media pages, you may do more than damage your claim.
 Destroying evidence can be problematic, and you can face legal issues.
 Leave posts as they are, even if they pertain to previous injuries.

 When you need legal counsel, you want someone on your side to focus on the outcome you need and deserve.
 We’ll be there every step of the way to pursue maximum compensation on your behalf.
 Let us be your voice and help you during your time of need.
 We act in your favor, using all evidence to provide you with the strongest advocacy possible.
-Our Long Island car accident attorneys at The Odierno Law Firm, P.C. are ready to help!
+Our Long Island car accident lawyers at The Odierno Law Firm, P.C. are ready to help!